rekindle-blog/rekindle-blog.github.io/_posts/2025-06-05-propositions-sin.md

 The three propositions are:

-1. None of us are without sin\
+1. No one is without sin
-2. We can put off sin\
+2. We can put off sin
 3. Christ must save us from sin.

 Very briefly below I will demonstrate each of those propositions from 1 John.
 I'll then offer a few examples of what happens when we don't major in all of them, before suggesting in my conclusion how you might use them as a diagnostic in your own life.